rsunderscore/rs_django/README.md

 	- create method can create a new object and establish  relationship in one step (e.g. `book.contributors.create(first_names='Packtp', last_names=
 'Editor Example', email='PacktEditor2@example.com',
 through_defaults={'role': 'EDITOR'})` pg 111
+- to rename a field - https://thewebdev.info/2022/04/01/how-to-rename-a-model-and-relationship-fields-with-python-django-migrations/
+	- manually create a migration file with migrations.RenameModel or RenameField
+	- run make migrations to run the file? (not migrate?) - https://docs.djangoproject.com/en/4.0/topics/migrations/

 ### integration with existing DB
 - configure connection then run python manage.py inspectdb > models.py (generates python classes that align with existing tables) adjust if needed